Engee documentation

 • - outside diameter.

-Thermal conductivity can be specified using the Conductivity type parameter:
+Thermal conductivity can be specified using the Conductivity type parameters:

 • Constant - the thermal conductivity remains constant during the simulation.
-You specify thermal conductivity with the Thermal conductivity parameter.
+You specify thermal conductivity using the Thermal conductivity parameters.

-• Tabulated data - thermal conductivity is specified using tabulated data based on temperature.
+• Tabulated data - thermal conductivity is specified by usage of tabulated data based on temperature.
 In this case thermal conductivity can also change during modelling.

 The Tabulated data option uses the average block temperature to determine the thermal conductivity.
 For flat wall geometry, the average temperature is equal to